One river, one border, two realities

 On October 7th, Daw Thing Gi Soe tried to swim across the Moei river, the natural borderline between Myanmar and Thailand to escape from the Thai police.
 She drowned, leaving her four year old son without a mother.
 Also, she left many patients she had cared for according to the CDM Medical Network.
 Due to her participation in the Civil Disobedience Movement (CDM), she was pursued by the SAC and had to flee from the hospital she was working in.
 This led her to hide near the border.
 In her final moments, she was chased by the Thai police during her trip to the market in Mae Thanh, Tha Song Yang district, Tak province.
 This led her to attempt to swim back to the Myanmar side of the river.

 A similar tragedy happened only a week before.
 Over a hundred students sheltering on the Thai side of the border, were forced to return to Myanmar by crossing the flooded Moei river in the pouring rain.
 A video showed the boat carrying the students colliding with another boat and nearly sinking.
-The students died fleeing the conflict between the Karen National Union’s (KNU) Brigade 6 and State Administration Council (SAC) forces.
+The students were fleeing the conflict between the Karen National Union’s (KNU) Brigade 6 and State Administration Council (SAC) forces.

 There has been a big surge of Burmese people seeking temporary refuge in neighboring countries, especially Thailand since the political crackdown in 2021.
 UNHCR estimates that more than 70,000 refugees have fled from Myanmar to neighbouring countries since the coup.
 People seeking refuge are from every background and include white-collars and blue-collars workers, students and families, CDM and PDF (People’s Defence Force) members.
 Political and economical challenges drives pushed people into a vulnerable situation when they arrive in Thailand as they have to take informal jobs with no social protection and are at risk of being arrested at any time.
 In addition, thousands of people living along the border sought a few days of shelter from airstrikes by moving on the banks of the river.